aws-samples/aws-kms-ethereum-accounts/README.md

 ### Appendinx

 # Running Ethereum Accounts on AWS CMK
+The explanation below just covers the inner workings of Ethereum legacy transactions (pre.
+EIP-155/EIP1559).
+For an explanation of how EIP-155 or EIP-1559 transactions can be signed using AWS KMS please have a look at [How to sign Ethereum EIP-1559 transactions using AWS KMS](https://aws.amazon.com/blogs/database/how-to-sign-ethereum-eip-1559-transactions-using-aws-kms/).

 ## What is this about

 This repository represents a PoC of how Ethereum accounts (private/public key) can be hosted on AWS KMS-CMK and how AWS KMS can be used to create valid offline signatures on Ethereum transactions.

 In this simple example, a transaction is created to send some Ether from one Ethereum account to another.
 For testing purposes it is recommended to use Ethereum Rinkeby (`https://www.rinkeby.io`) network for example and to create an